GPlates/GPlates/doc-python-api/sample-code/pygplates_plate_circuits_to_anchored_plate.rst

 Plate circuits to anchored plate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example finds and prints the plate circuit path from all plates in the :ref:`plate rotation hierarchy<pygplates_foundations_plate_reconstruction_hierarchy>` to the anchored plate (for a particular reconstruction time).
+This example finds and prints the plate circuit paths from all plates in the :ref:`plate rotation hierarchy<pygplates_foundations_plate_reconstruction_hierarchy>` to the anchored plate (for a particular reconstruction time).